mercadopago/cart-woocommerce/readme.txt

 == Changelog ==

+= v7.0.1 (05/12/2023) =
+* Fixed
+- Shipping rate value on transparent checkouts

+= v7.0.0 (04/12/2023) =
+* Changed
+- Complete refactoring of the Plugin
+- Improvement in the additional information node
+- Full refactoring of the Plugin
+- Added payment implementation with 3DS security flow
+* Fixed
+- Record info LOG only if option activated in STEP 2 of config

 = v6.9.3 (13/07/2023) =
 * Fixed
 - Updated the link to obtain credentials on the developer site